There were heaps of baddies around but no goodies in sight.

 Most units have a screen that looks like a compass, but instead of pointing north it points at the cache.
 If you stop walking they lose their mind.
 Try different screens.
 Keep these coordinates and try to find the locations again another day.
 Repeat this until you get a feel for how the gadget responds and which displays work best for you.

 Sometimes a cache will be in an area where you can’t walk/move fast enough.
 (For the map screen pointer or the pseudocompass to work you must be moving about 2 mph/3 kph in a straight line.)
-In this case you may want to try compass-triangulation as illustrated Here.

 Your unit will let you record a waypoint for your present location.
 There’s usually a button you press that captures your present location.
 When I say “waypoint a location” I mean use this procedure to capture the location.
 If you’re going into uncertain territory capture a waypoint at your car (“waypoint your car”) as you leave it.